-A symphony of raindrops splash off metal roof,
+A symphony of raindrops splash off the metal roof,

-Raven’s deep call in the distance, tree frog seems to answer.
+Ravens deep calls in the distance, tree frog seems to answer.

 I’m staring at the trunk of a massive maple tree covered in moss.

-Rain drops hang like pearls from the fronds.
+Rain drops hang like pearls from the fronds of yellow green moss.